 PreForm Software supports STL and OBJ files, which you can export from most dental CAD software packages.
 To load a model, drag and drop it into PreForm, or select “Open” from the File menu.

 - Use the Material menu to select “LT Clear,” which defines the appropriate print settings when uploading the FORM file to the Form 2.
 Dental LT Clear prints using the 100 micron layer thickness, which has been tested to print quickly and deliver the necessary print accuracy and quality.
+With Dental LT Clear Resin, the base layers and initial layers of support pillars print with 300 micron layers to reduce the total print time.

 - Orientation: Use the manipulator and orientation tools to configure parts with the intaglio surfaces facing away from the build platform.
 Ensure that parts are oriented at an angle of 30° or less, measured relative to the build platform.
 Orienting parts upright or at angles more than 30° will compromise precision and lead to poorly fitting parts.
 The direction and angle settings ensure that parts will print reliably and that supports will not be generated on intaglio surfaces.
 When angling the model in PreForm, rotate the anterior portion upward and away from the build platform so that the posterior ends remain closer to the build platform.